PwnHubCTF/PownCTF/README.md

 ### Multiple instance

-Multiple instances are deployed by the player, when he need it.
+Multiple instances are deployed by players, when they need it.

 ## Signed flag